r-pufky/docs/services/beets/README.md

    helpful to force a specific ID
  * Pay attentions to `unmatched` tracks, these will **not** be imported if the current selection is choosen
+ * **Duplicate** albums that need to be disambiguated should be imported as normal.
+When prompted `This album is already in the library`, select the **K**eep option.
+This will use aunique to disambiguate the albums.

 ### Re-importing music
 Music may be re-imported if already existing. just use the library path.